srprawinraja/LocationApp/README.md

 Prerequisites
 Before setting up and running the project, ensure that you have the following:

     Android Studio (or any compatible IDE for Android development) An Android device or emulator for testing
-A Mapbox account for accessing the Mapbox API
+    Mapbox account for accessing the Mapbox API

 Setup Guide
 Part 1: Create and Configure Your Credentials
 To use the Maps SDK, you need to create and configure your Mapbox credentials.